jao11/XMIMSIM/User-guide.md

 * _Enable variance reduction techniques_: disabling this option will trigger the brute-force mode, disabling all variance reduction techniques, thereby greatly reducing the precision of the estimated spectrum and net-line intensities for a given [_Number of photons per discrete line_](#general).
 This reduced precision may be improved upon by greatly increasing the _Number of photons per discrete line_, but this will result in a much longer runtime of the Monte-Carlo program.
 Expert use only.
 Consider building XMI-MSIM with MPI support and running it on a cluster
 * _Enable pulse pile-up simulation_: this option activates the simulation of the so-called sum peaks in a spectrum due to the pulse pile-up effect which occurs when more photons are entering the detector than it can process.
 The magnitude of this effect can controlled through the [_Pulse width_](#detector-settings) parameter
 * _Enable Poisson noise generation_: enabling this option will result in every channel of the detector convoluted spectrum being subjected to Poisson noise, controlled by Poisson distributions with lambda equal to the number of counts in a channel
+* _Enable escape peaks support_: enable this option to activate the support for escape peaks in the detector response function.
+Typically you will want to leave this on.
 * _Enable OpenCL_: this option invokes XMI-MSIMs OpenCL plug-in that, if the platform comes with a videocard chipset that supports it, will use the GPU to perform the solid angle calculation, which could lead to a tremendous speed increase.
 Keep in mind that when this option is used during the solid angle calculation stage, the screen may have a noticeably lower refresh rate and may lose its responsiveness briefly.
 This option is only available when an OpenCL framework was found at compile-time.
 * _Number of spectrum channels_: the number of channels in the produced spectrum.